 - Analyze the application to understand the data access patterns, such as the size of the result set returned by each query, the frequency of access, the inherent latency, and the server-side compute processing requirements.
 In many cases, a few major entities will demand most of the processing resources.

 - Use this analysis to determine the current and future scalability targets, such as data size and workload.
 Then distribute the data across the partitions to meet the scalability target.
-In the horizontal partitioning strategy, choosing the appropriate shard key is important to make sure distribution is even.
-For more information, see the Sharding pattern.
+For horizontal partitioning, choosing the right shard key is important to make sure distribution is even.
+For more information, see the sharding pattern.

-- Monitor the system under use to verify that the data is distributed as expected and that the partitions can handle the load that is imposed on them.
-It's possible that the usage does not match the usage that's anticipated by the analysis.
-In that case, it might be possible to rebalance the partitions.
-Failing that, it might be necessary to redesign some parts of the system to gain the required balance.
+- Monitor the system to verify that data is distributed as expected and that the partitions can handle the load.
+Actual usage does not always match what an analysis predicts.
+If so, it might be possible to rebalance the partitions, or else redesign some parts of the system to gain the required balance.

 Designing partitions for query performance

 Query performance can often be boosted by using smaller data sets and by running parallel queries.
 Each partition should contain a small proportion of the entire data set.
 This reduction in volume can improve the performance of queries.
 However, partitioning is not an alternative for designing and configuring a database appropriately.
-For example, make sure that you have the necessary indexes in place if you are using a relational database.
+For example, make sure that you have the necessary indexes in place.

 Follow these steps when designing partitions for query performance:

-- Use the business requirements to determine the critical queries that must always perform quickly.
+- Use business requirements to determine the critical queries that must always perform quickly.